AdobeDocs/marketo.fr-FR/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/flow-step-service.md

 ## Appariement des champs {#field-mapping}

 Pour recevoir ou renvoyer des données d’un champ de piste spécifique, ce champ doit être mappé.
-Bien que le mappage soit une étape requise lors de l’intégration, vous pouvez toujours revenir à la modification ultérieure des mappages.
-Deux types de mappages sont configurés dans des écrans distincts : **Champs sortants**, qui sont envoyés au service lorsque Marketo appelle l’étape de flux, et **Champs entrants** qui sont des champs pouvant recevoir des données du service lorsqu’il renvoie des données à Marketo.
+While mapping is a required step during onboarding, you may always return to alter the mappings later.
+There are two types of mappings that are configured in separate screens: **Outgoing Fields**, which are sent to the service when Marketo invokes the flow step, and **Incoming Fields** which are fields which may receive data from the service when it returns data to Marketo.

 >[!NOTE]
 >